Another week of sad, heartbreaking, awful, terrible news.

-I was sitting on my patio, having my morning tea in the numbingly still, threateningly warm air.
-It was 86 degrees at 7:30 am and I was already exhausted by the weather, the news, and the future.
+I was sitting on my patio.
+It was 86 degrees at 7:30 am.
+The air was numbingly still, suffocatingly hot (week long heat wave: not good) .
+I was already exhausted by the weather, the news, and the future.

 That’s where I found my sanity.